Sethispr/pola/.github/SKIN.md

 ## Code Redeemed Skins (Teal)

-Limited Codes are given out during a gamenight or through social media.
+Limited Codes are given out during a gamenight or through the Discord Server.

 > [!NOTE]
 > *These skins are not available to all guns.*
+> *Gamenight-released code skins are Bubbles, Pearl and Tin*

 | Skin      | Guns                                          |
 |-----------|-----------------------------------------------|